Ivy Gourd: Nutrition Facts, Benefits, Side Effects, And More

 Ivy Gourd or Coccinia grandis is a perennial herbaceous vine of the family Cucurbitaceae.[1]
 In India, it is commonly known as kundru, kundri, tindora, and tindori in the native language.[2]

-It is one of the most beneficial medicinal herbs in traditional and Ayurvedic medicine.
-The subsistence of secondary metabolites like alkaloids, flavonoids, saponins, glycosides, etc. in the plant may give to their medicinal value.[3]
+Kundru vegetable is one of the most beneficial medicinal herbs in traditional and Ayurvedic medicine.
+Its medicinal value may be attributed to the presence of secondary metabolites like alkaloids, flavonoids, saponins, glycosides, etc.[3]

-In this blog, we will explore the nutrition facts, benefits, side effects, and more about Ivy Gourd.
+In this blog, we will explore the kovakkai benefits also known as the ivy gourd, nutrition facts, side effects, and more.

 Ivy Gourd is a rich source of various vitamins and minerals.
-A 100-gram serving of Ivy Gourd contains the below enlisted nutrients.[3]
+The Ivy Gourd nutrition content is listed below (per 100 grams).[3]

 Benefits of Ivy Gourd